 How to apply

-You can apply for a Christmas carol permit at the police station in the borough, or boroughs, where you plan to collect.
+You can apply for a Christmas carol permit (Form 3245) at the police station or by contacting your local licensing team, in the borough, or boroughs, where you plan to collect.
 You'll need to take along the following information:

 the event date, time and location